-daily word - honor and humility
+daily word - type of righteousness

 Dale Cresap's picture